 Opiates such as heroin and morphine are considered to be some of the most addictive drugs in the world.
 Not only will these drugs have an immediate effect that drastically changes a person physically and mentally, but they also result in long-term problems when abused regularly.
-These drugs fill up certain receptors in the brain and flood the body with chemicals such as dopamine.
+These medicines fill up certain receptors in the brain and flood the body with chemicals such as dopamine.

-The Use of Suboxone and Methadone
+The Use of Suboxone or Methadone

 Methadone has been used for many years to treat everything from schizophrenia to eating disorders.
 In modern medicine, however, it is used to help wean an individual off opiates.
 While it can be highly effective, this drug is also addictive.
 Many people will transition to the use of Methadone after abusing other opiates for years on end only to find themselves addicted to their prescription medication.
 Even more dangerous is the fact that many people mix Methadone with other opiates and alcohol which can increase their risk of overdosing.